mwhatter/OpenPhalanX/README.txt

 Hayabusa: "a Windows event log fast forensics timeline generator and threat hunting tool" -  Yamato Security group, Japan

-Python: "a programming language that lets you work quickly and integrate systems more effectively" - Guido van Rossum

-ImportExcel: "PowerShell module to import/export Excel spreadsheets, without Excel" - Douglas Finke

 VS Code: "a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux and macOS" - Microsoft

 EZTools: Eric Zimmerman's collection of forensic tools